Parameterized Approximability of Maximizing the Spread of Influence in Networks: Unanimity thresholds

 \subsection{Bounded degree graphs and regular graphs}

-We show in the following that \maxopinfluence and thus \maxclinfluence are constant approximable in polynomial time on bounded degree graphs with unanimity thresholds.
+While \maxopinfluence and \maxclinfluence are not at all approximable in polynomial time on general graphs, we show in the following that they are constant approximable in polynomial time on bounded degree graphs.
 Moreover, \maxclinfluence and then \maxopinfluence have no polynomial-time approximation scheme even on 3-regular graphs if $\p \neq \np$.
-Moreover, we show that \influence is in $\fpt$ w.r.t. parameter $k$.
+From the parameterized complexity point of view, we show that \influence becomes fixed-parameter tractable w.r.t. parameter $k$ on bounded degree graphs.

 \begin{lemma} \maxopinfluence and \maxclinfluence with unanimity thresholds on bounded degree graphs are constant approximable in polynomial time. \end{lemma}